scollier/SATraining/spcContainers.md

 EOF
 ```

-This file is used by the UNINSTALL label in the Dockerfile
+Thse second file is used by the UNINSTALL label in the Dockerfile
 ```
 # cat << EOF > /root/usr/bin/uninstall.sh